IvanYashchuk/fecr/README.md

 from functools import partial

-from firedrake_numpy import evaluate_primal, evaluate_pullback
+from fecr import evaluate_primal, evaluate_pullback
-from firedrake_numpy import from_numpy
+from fecr import from_numpy

 # Create mesh for the unit square domain
 n = 10